ionic-team/ionic-docs/docs/angular/navigation.md

 A common practice is to create a Settings view as its own tab.
 This is great if developers need to present several nested settings menus.
 However, other tabs should never try to route to the Settings tab.
 As we mentioned above, the only way that the Settings tab should be activated is by a user tapping the appropriate tab button.

 If you find that your tabs need to reference the Settings tab, we recommend making the Settings view a modal by using `ion-modal`.
-This is a practice found in the iOS App Store app, and it works very well.
+This is a practice found in the iOS App Store app.
 With this approach, any tab can present the modal without breaking the mobile tabs pattern of each tab being its own stack.

 The example below shows how the iOS App Store app handles presenting an "Account" view from multiple tabs.
 By presenting the "Account" view in a modal, the app can work within the mobile tabs best practices to show the same view across multiple tabs.